-Moody's Investors Service ("Moody's") has assigned a rating of "A2" to the Bonds.
-An explanation of the rating may be obtained from Moody's.
-The rating fees of Moody's will be paid by the District; however, the fees associated with any other rating will be the responsibility of the Underwriter.
+Moody's Investors Service ("Moody's") has assigned a credit rating of "A2" on the Bonds.
+An explanation of the rating may be obtained from Moody's, 7 World Trade Center, 250 Greenwich Street, New York, New York 10007.
+The fee associated with the rating assigned to the District by Moody's will be paid by the District; however, the fee associated with ratings provided by other agencies will be at the expense of the Underwriter.
+See "MUNICIPAL BOND RATING."